davidbarone/Commentario/README.md

 The extension can be easily built using `vsce package`.

+## Testing the published extension.
+Once the .vsix file is created, you can easily add it into your extensions.
+There is an `Install from VSIX...` option you can use.

 ## Example
 For an example of the output documentation, refer to: [ExampleLibrary.html](https://html-preview.github.io/?url=https://github.com/davidbarone/Commentario/blob/main/ExampleLibrary.html).